How to: A Deep Dive into Design Analysis

 Black = Expired Quote.
 Parts with a black status have expired pricing.
 Please resend for quoting.

 We look at many variables and, depending on the manufacturing service you’re using, highlight features that are potentially troublesome.
 On any recommended changes, you’ll need to adjust your design to improve manufacturability, or accept any limitations to the part that may occur if changes aren’t addressed.
-Any required changes means you’ll need to update your part geometry based on the feedback and upload a new CAD file to proceed with your order.
+Any required changes mean you’ll need to update your part geometry based on the feedback and upload a new CAD file to proceed with your order.

 The first thing you’ll probably notice when you jump into your design analysis is a beautiful, three-dimensional model of your part on the right side of the screen.
 You can manipulate the part in any direction, so go ahead, spin it around, zoom in and out, get familiar with the controls.
 You can also: